WanQi-K/I-Made-a-Prediction-Model-to-Determine-if-the-Property-is-Overpriced-or-Undervalued/README.md

 # What’s Next?

 This analysis demonstrates how data can guide smarter property decisions.
 Whether you're considering a home or an investment, grounding your decisions in data reduces risks of overpaying or undervaluing potential opportunities.

-As we continue this series, the next phase will focus on feature analysis to identify key determinants of property prices.
-Stay tuned, and feel free to share your thoughts or suggestions below!